sph-mn/sph-web-publish/readme.md

 * target files are not updated unless the source is newer. if the source is newer, the target path is first deleted
 * by default, files that are not processed are linked to the target directory
 * files can be processed via a list of handler procedures. a source path can match multiple handlers until one matching handler has the last flag set. there can be catch-all handlers
-* the program finishes with a warning if multiple handlers would create a target file with the same path (for example t.xml and t.sxml would otherwise both become t.xml in the target directory)
+* the program stops with an error message if multiple handlers would create a target file with the same path (for example t.xml and t.sxml would otherwise both become t.xml in the target directory)

 ## markdown processing
 * itml expressions are parsed when at least one itml expression appears at the beginning of a markdown code block. it does not matter which kind of code block - inline or fenced